Undergraduate Support Services

 Indoor Sports Centre and Clubs

-As a undergradaute non-defence student you will have free access to a state of the art sports centre.
-This includes a gym and indoor pool.
+As a undergradaute non-defence student you will have access to a state of the art sports facility that includes a gym and indoor pool.

-In addition, a range of sporting and extra curricular clubs are offered by ADFA to undergraduate non-defence students.
+In addition, a range of sporting and extra curricular clubs are offered by ADFA to undergraduate non-defence students (subject to application and ADFA approval).

 Aerospace Interest Group Australian Football League Academy Bands Basketball Cricket Crossfit Community Service VECA Cyber Security Cycling Debating Fencing Flying Disc Association FOCUS Golf Hockey Marathon and Distance Running Club Maritime Interest Military History Military Shooting VECA Military Skills Motorcycle VECA Musical Production VECA Navigators Netball Paintball Photography Precision Drill Team Rowing Rugby Rugby League SAE Sailing Small Balls Interest Group Soccer Squash Strength and Conditioning Swimming Tennis Touch Football Triathlon Unmanned Aerial Vehicles Volleyball Water Polo